Formations

 For the four non-Thriving bands, each formation is located by three coordinates: Capacity direction (3 options), Domain direction (3 options), and coherence type (2 options).
 That gives 3 x 3 x 2 = 18 formations per band.
 Across four bands: 72 formations.

 At the Thriving band, where centers cluster near their harmony points, directional labels lose meaning.
-What distinguishes one Thriving person from another is how the system is moving.
-Five dynamics-based formations replace the directional grid.
+What distinguishes one Thriving person from another is how the system is organized.
+Four dynamics-based formations replace the directional grid.

-At the Thriving band (coherence 80+), centers are near their harmony points.
-Five dynamics-based formations capture the distinct ways a healthy system can be organized:
+At the Thriving band, centers are near their harmony points.
+Four dynamics-based formations capture the distinct ways a healthy system can be organized:

 Formation Examples Across Bands

-Withdrawn (Struggling — Under / Under / Coherent)
+Withdrawn (Strained — Under / Under / Coherent)

 Both functions and territories consistently pulled below center in an organized way.
 Everything is quieter, smaller, less present.
 Unlike Resting (its Steady counterpart), Withdrawn describes contraction causing real functional impairment.
 The person has pulled inward uniformly, producing a stable but depleted state.
 The coherent pattern gives it a clear directional signature: the work is about gradual expansion.